vardhanrajya08/cnlab/README.md

 # computer_networks
+Understand the various network layer, transport layer and application layer protocols and it also helps to design and implement the protocols using socket programming.

 ## Header Files
-the header files with respect to Socket Programming
+The header files with respect to Socket Programming

 ### ```stdio.h```
 It is standard input and output library that provides simple and efficient buffered stream for IO interface.(scanf, printf, gets, putc etc.)